honojs/website/examples/with-remix.md

 # Remix

-[Remix](https://remix.run/) is a Web Standard-based full-stack framework.
+[Remix](https://remix.run/) is a Web Standards-based full-stack framework.

 Now, Remix and Hono can be used together through the fetch API.